Smartphone Apps That Make Charitable Giving More Fun

 What’s to like: Everything!
 Free, easy to do, fits right into our lifestyles.

 Charity Miles was one of the first charity apps, and it has proven to be quite popular.
-You run, walk, bike, whatever and a small amount of money gets donated to a charity for each mile.
+You run, walk, bike, whatever, and a small amount of money gets donated to a charity for each mile.
 Run in a group or belong to a running club?
 Charity Miles makes a great addition to the experience.

-You don’t make the donation yourself.
+You don’t donate yourself.
 Corporations do that.
 So easy, peasy.
-You can choose the charity you wish to support from the 30 preselected by Charity Miles.
+You can choose the charity you wish to support from those preselected by Charity Miles.

 What’s to like: No money!
 No credit cards!
 Just move around, and contributions happen.